Louil Silas Jr.: Silas Records

 After starting his label, he had to find a roster of talent, being careful to select talent he could nurture into artists.
 Using Berry Gordy as a blueprint, he first signed Aaron Hall, then of Guy fame to a solo deal.
 While initially a model and beauty pageant contestant, Silas discovered Chanté Moore, and signed her.
 While music was moving in the direction of New Jack Swing, Silas kept Moore, a gospel and jazz trained singer, under then more “traditional R&B”.
 So determined was he to expose her under the right light, for the music video treatment for her debut single, "Love's Taken Over", Silas spent the money to have the shoot in Paris by movie director Antoine Fuqua.
 The video, showcasing a series of “modeling shoots” of Moore, including one of her in a designer gown along the Avenue des Champs-Élysées, helped establish Moore as a seductive, emotive vocalist, with exotic looks, a sultry voice and a range to recall Minnie Riperton.

 After Moore, Silas signed Jesse Powell, Keke Wyatt, and London Jones.
 After being introduced by his older brother Laney, Silas had Tricky Stewart write and produce for his artists.

 In 1999, after Polygram and MCA Records merged, Silas Records was “absorbed” by MCA.
 Artists signed to the label released either directly under MCA, or in the case of Keke Wyatt, Magic Johnson Music, another imprint of MCA.

 Later career

 He then accepted a position as Senior Vice President of LaFace Records West Coast division, or LaFace West.
 It is a position he would keep for the remainder of his life.
 Among his final actions was to help Tricky establish Blu Cantrell.

 Death

 Silas died of kidney failure on January 7, 2001 at his home in Los Angeles, after being in ill health for a time.

-Legacy

-Chantè Moore was Silas's biggest success, the most famous expatriate of his label, and has the distinction of being both the first and last releases on the label.
-Although he is not as famous as Sean Combs, Brian “Birdman” Williams, or Babyface, Silas began the trend while a successful record producer would get an imprint (distinct from an independent label getting a distribution deal, or a subsidiary) and have a roster of talent of his own.